DiegoHermosa/PTBusArrivalStatus-Final/README.md

 ### Data: ###
 The data comes from the Public Trasportation History database that the company I work for has developed for a Public Transportation Company.
 The database is updated daily with the information about:
 - City bus routes.
-- City bus stops
+- City bus stops.
-- Buses
+- Buses.
 - For every bus a 15 minutes was defined to visit each stop of the assigtned route.
 - For every stop a record is stored containing all the data when a Bus arrived and left each stop.